raspberrypilearning/dancing-unicorn-rainbow/en/step_6.md

 In this step, you will assemble your rainbow and program its LEDs to blink in a rainbow pattern.

+--- task ---
-+ Find all the LEDs you are going to use, and make sure you also have the right number of jumper wires and resistors (one each per LED).
+Find all the LEDs you are going to use, and make sure you also have the right number of jumper wires and resistors (one each per LED).
+--- /task ---

+--- task ---
-+ Rearrange the circuit you already have to make room for the other colours of your rainbow.
+Rearrange the circuit you already have to make room for the other colours of your rainbow.
+--- /task ---

 ![Circuit Rearranged](images/oneled.png)